11 Surprising Health Benefits of Mushrooms

 Finally, reishi mushrooms are traditionally believed to be able to calm the mind, along with improving memory, concentration, and focus.

-Reishi, cordyceps, and turkey tail mushrooms are key ingredients of 7M+ available from Organixx which provides you seven of nature’s most powerful mushrooms in all.
+Reishi, cordyceps, and turkey tail mushrooms are key ingredients of 7M+ available from Organixx which includes seven of nature’s most powerful mushrooms and mushroom compounds.

 - Immune-modulatory effects of dietary Yeast Beta-1,3/1,6-D-glucan.

 - FDA Approves Bastyr Turkey Tail Trial for Cancer Patients

 - 4 Medicinal Mushrooms That Fight Cancer

 - Immunomodulatory and antitumor properties of polysaccharide peptide (PSP)

 - Polysaccharide K and Coriolus versicolor extracts for lung cancer: a systematic review.

 - Phase 1 Clinical Trial of Trametes versicolor in Women with Breast Cancer